Lincoln Group

 Mount Bross: 4320 m (14,172 ft)

-Although the elevation gain was less than 700 m from trailhead to the highest point, the total gain including losses over 50 ft was 1100 m.
+Although the elevation gain was less than 700 m from the trailhead to the highest point, the total gain including losses over 50 ft was 1100 m.

-Although Mount Cameron is over 14,000 feet it's not considered a fourteener.
-According to the book "Colorado Fourteeners" it rises only 157 ft above a connecting saddle with another peak.
+Although Mount Cameron is over 14,000 feet, it's not considered a fourteener.
+According to the guidebook Colorado Fourteeners, it rises only 157 ft above a connecting saddle with another peak.
 To be an official fourteener a mountain must be 300 feet above the connecting saddle.

 From Cameron, Lincoln is an out-and-back trip.
-After taking some photos on the summit, we returned to Cameron and continued on to Bross.
+After taking some photos on the summit, we returned to Cameron and continued to Bross.
 The top of Mount Bross is even broader and flatter than that of Mount Cameron.
+We could see another storm coming in, so we hastened down the trail back to the car.

 Mount Democrat from the trailhead.
-Trail leads right but we would leave it to ascend
+Trail leads right but we left it to ascend the right skyline ridge.

 The orange scree is a mining scar.
 Mount Democrat is on the left.

-Kite Lake takes its name after its shape.
+Kite Lake takes its name after its shape

-Pika sightings are far more common in the Colorado mountains than in the Canadian
+Pika sightings are far more common in the Colorado mountains than in the Canadian Rockies

 Trudging to the summit of Democrat